Sikang-Hu/Notes/LeetCode/binary_tree.md

 ## Inorder Traversal with Morris Traversal

 The basic idea of Morris Traversal is to find the predecessor and make current root its right children.
 Then go look at the left subtree of current root.
 After the left subtree, the program will go back to the root from the rightmost node of its left subtree(which is his predecessor you just linked).
-This time we need to break this link, and begin to look at the right child the current root since we have iterate throught the right subtree.
+This time we need to break this link, and begin to look at the right child of the current root since we have iterate throught the left subtree.

 Here are the steps: